 "I saw on your website that your company is participating in (X initiative).
 This is a great initiative contributing to the company morale by strengthening relationships while giving back to the community.
 I also always seek the opportunity to develop my team playing skills and hope to work with colleagues I will consider family."

 Answer by telling the interviewer about your short-term goals, however by ensuring your goals are related to the position and company you applied for.
 Should your short-term goals significantly differ from the position or company, the interviewer may assume you will leave eventually the position if hired, for a better opportunity at another company, should one presents itself.
 As a result, you may be instantly disqualified.

 "In five years from now, I would like to have grown within the company and having established myself as an expert expert in my field.
-I hope to eventually move up the ladder and wish to commit to my employer and contribute to the company's success."
+I hope to eventually move up the ladder and become a Team Lead within the department.
+I wish to commit to my employer and contribute to the company's success."

 "I reviewed the job description and website before this interview and know you are a company specializing in (X programs/services you noticed on the company website).
 I am particularly excited about (X programs/initiatives) that I saw on your (website/social media pages) as I (X reasons you are excited about these programs/initiatives, such as passion or similar initiatives undertaken in school or volunteer capacity)."

 Answer this question by providing an example of your ability to overcome challenges and to remain able to perform your duties professionally and successfully.
 Preferably provide examples in your last position.
 Alternatively, provide a challenge in any professional or volunteer capacity, or in a university setting.